-Marc and Iñigo, by using the BCN3D Sigma 3D printer, developed the product for Pedro in less than four weeks.
-During this time they made ten functional prototypes trying different shapes and materials with a budget of 100 €.
-After running out different test, they decided to manufacture the swimming fin in Nylon, an extensively used material for its unique mechanical and chemical properties.
-Thanks to characteristics like durability, flexibility and resistance to corrosion, Nylon is ideal for multiple applications in the 3D printing field, like end-use parts or custom jigs and fixtures.
+From the results of various tests, they decided to manufacture the swimming fin in Nylon (PA), a material used extensively for its unique mechanical and chemical properties.
+Thanks to characteristics like durability, flexibility and resistance to corrosion, PA is ideal for multiple applications in the 3D printing field, such as end-use parts or custom jigs and fixtures.

-- Improvement in body position, facilitating stroke and movement.
+- Improvement in body position, facilitating stroke and movement